 Orthodoxies are deeply held beliefs about how things should be done.
 They often take the form of standard practices that help individuals and institutions function more efficiently.
 But they also can produce dogmatic resistance to change and blind spots that can prevent the development of new and better methods.

 The pandemic has challenged many orthodoxies—whether it’s the notion that certain services can be only delivered in person, or that work must be done in offices from 9 to 5—and shown that letting go of the norm can unlock new opportunities.
-To help ensure the social safety net serves the needs of today’s vulnerable populations, governments must upend old orthodoxies about how social care systems should be designed and funded; who should deliver assistance; and how programs should be measured and evaluated.
+To help ensure the social safety net serves the needs of today’s vulnerable populations, governments must upend old orthodoxies about how social care systems should be designed and funded; who should deliver assistance; and how programmes should be measured and evaluated.

-Today, many governments recognize the need to enhance the way in which they procure, manage, and support complex human service ecosystems.
+Today, many governments recognise the need to enhance the way in which they procure, manage and support complex human service ecosystems.
 We’re starting to understand how the entire social care value chain should evolve to meet current and emerging challenges.
 Among governments making progress toward transforming their social care systems, several leading practices have begun to emerge.
 These practices constitute a set of principles to reconfigure the value chain for the future.

 One tool that can support the holistic and preventive approach is an internet portal connecting citizens to a broad range of resources, curated to fit their individual needs.
 Community resource engines can suggest packages of complementary resources so that residents seeking help with housing, food, employment, or other issues can see their full range of options.
 Such systems can track users’ social determinants of health, give community partners tools to manage referrals for their services, provide caseworkers with a way to collaborate and coordinate care, and allow residents to provide feedback on their circumstances.10

 Holistic approaches produce better outcomes while saving money for the social care system.
 A good example is the Nurse-Family Partnership, a Denver-based nonprofit that arranges home visits by registered nurses for low-income, first-time mothers.
-The program, which has partnered with several Medicaid agencies, is designed to improve pregnancy outcomes and children’s health, and encourage economic self-sufficiency.
+The programme, which has partnered with several Medicaid agencies, is designed to improve pregnancy outcomes and children’s health, and encourage economic self-sufficiency.
 Years of trials have documented a 48% reduction in child abuse and a 61% reduction in arrests of mothers, as well as an 82% increase in the time mothers spend in gainful employment.11 Every dollar invested in the Nurse-Family Partnership saves the federal government more than US$5 in future costs for the highest-risk families.12

 But what happens when there’s too much evidence?
-The strategy meant to help becomes a hurdle, as agencies simply lack the time or resources to process program information.
+The strategy meant to help becomes a hurdle, as agencies simply lack the time or resources to process programme information.
 For evidence to be useful, it has to be actionable.

 Evidence about performance should inform agency decisions, while real-time data on client outcomes and system performance allows agencies to “fail and learn quickly” as they innovate.

 Governments seeking to transform social care also need to look beyond the numbers.
-After all, social care programs are created and delivered by people to benefit people.
+After all, social care programmes are created and delivered by people to benefit people.
 A human-centered mindset is essential to transforming the social care value chain.

-Human-centered design (HCD) puts people—their beliefs, values, feelings, and ambitions—at the center of the design and delivery of public policies and programs.
+Human-centered design (HCD) puts people—their beliefs, values, feelings, and ambitions—at the centre of the design and delivery of public policies and programmes.
 HCD turns traditional problem-solving approaches upside down.
 Instead of defining operational goals and then fitting them to client needs, HCD begins with an effort to understand key stakeholders and identify the root causes of their problems.
 Once these unmet needs are understood, the resulting insights can be used to improve service design and delivery (figure 2).

-Solutions developed using HCD hit the sweet spot: They’re desirable, because they meet stakeholder and user needs; they’ve been tested and proven to be technically feasible; and they’re financially and organizationally viable, meeting business requirements (figure 3).
+Solutions developed using HCD hit the sweet spot: They’re desirable, because they meet stakeholder and user needs; they’ve been tested and proven to be technically feasible; and they’re financially and organisationally viable, meeting business requirements (figure 3).

-In Kentucky, the state used HCD to figure out why many individuals who are eligible for the Supplemental Nutrition Assistance Program Employment and Training (SNAP E&T) program fail to use it.
-Researchers spent four weeks interviewing 58 people, including SNAP recipients, agency employees, and partners.
-Among other conclusions, they found that many recipients find it difficult to comply with the program’s requirements; the jobs they secure may meet immediate needs, but don’t match their long-term interests or ambitions; and many recipients fear that a new job will disqualify them for benefits without fully covering their needs.
+In Kentucky, the state used HCD to figure out why many individuals who are eligible for the Supplemental Nutrition Assistance Program Employment and Training (SNAP E&T) programme fail to use it.
+Researchers spent four weeks interviewing 58 people, including SNAP recipients, agency employees and partners.
+Among other conclusions, they found that many recipients find it difficult to comply with the programme’s requirements; the jobs they secure may meet immediate needs, but don’t match their long-term interests or ambitions; and many recipients fear that a new job will disqualify them for benefits without fully covering their needs.
 Kentucky used this information to develop a new communications campaign to help participants make better use of SNAP E&T and help staff and partners better address participants’ actual needs.13

 Despite its advantages, the HCD approach is only just beginning to take hold in social services.
 To spread its adoption, agency leaders should dispense with old notions about “the way things are” and begin seeing things from the customer’s perspective.